MeerUzairWasHere/myroom.com/README.md

+# Welcome to myroom.com!

+Find your perfect room with ease on MyRoom Browse.
+Our platform allows you to browse, compare, and book accommodations hassle-free.
+With instant confirmations, secure payments, and 24/7 support, booking a room has never been easier.
+Your ideal stay awaits!

+Key Features:
+- Browse a wide selection of accommodations
+- Compare prices, amenities, and reviews
+- Book securely with instant confirmations
+- 24/7 customer support for any assistance needed

 # Setting Up the MERN Booking App

 This guide will walk you through the process of setting up the MERN Booking App on your local machine.